UBC-MDS/DSCI_522-Age-and-Unemployment-Rates/README.md

 Null hypothesis: The mean unemployment rates across all age groups are equal.
 Alternative hypothesis: The mean unemployment rates across all age groups are not equal.

-If the ANOVA indicate a value lower than our critical value (0.05) we will have to do additional testing to determine which age groups do not equal.
+If the ANOVA indicates a value lower than our critical value (0.05) we will have to do additional testing to determine which age groups do not equal.

 ###  Summarize the Data: